getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 For example, a custom iterator may add additional metadata to the result object (e.g., where the data came from, how long it took to retrieve, cache expiration length, frequency for the appropriate next request, etc.).

-**Note:** Technically, `value` is optional if it would otherwise be considered absent or unset, such as in the case of the value of `undefined`.
+**Note:** Technically, `value` is optional if it would otherwise be considered absent or unset, such as in the case of the value `undefined`.
 Because accessing `res.value` will produce `undefined` whether it's present with that value or absent entirely, the presence/absence of the property is more an implementation detail or an optimization (or both), rather than a functional issue.

 ### `next()` Iteration